St Andrews Ladies' Putting Club

 Golf Course Review

 Today, 27 holes are laid out over the incredible undulations and only putters are used.
-9 holes for young ones and 18 for the more experienced golfer.
+There are 9 holes for young ones and 18 for the more experienced golfer.
 Usually, open from April to September, the course is changed every Wednesday offering a new challenge.
+It was a highlight of my golfing career to help lay out the pins on this hallowed turf in the Autumn of 2021.

 The course is located to the east of the first green of the Old Course with the St Andrews Links clubhouse and the first tee of the New Course on the north side.
 In fact, the 2nd tee in play during the Open is located on the Himalayas!